|Born||in Cedarville, Ohio, USA|

 She moved on to California to continue her acting studies at the Pasadena Playhouse.
-It was there, while sitting in the audience of a play being put on at the Playhouse, she was again offered a screen-test -- this time from a Warner Brothers' scout -- and again declined, wanting to finish her first year at the Playhouse.
-When the year was up, Eleanor contacted Warner Brothers to take them up their offer of a screen-test, and was signed as a contract player two days after it was shot.
+It was there, while sitting in the audience of a play being put on at the Playhouse, that she was again offered a screen test--this time from a Warner Brothers' scout--and again declined, wanting to finish her first year at the Playhouse.
+When the year was up, Eleanor contacted Warner Brothers to take them up on their offer of a screen test and was signed as a contract player two days after it was shot.

 She was cast in Raoul Walsh's They Died with Their Boots On (1941), but her performance was left on the cutting room floor.
-She was then cast in short-subjects and given other assignments typically of tyro movie actors to enable them to learn their craft, such as voice-overs and appearing in other actors' screen tests.
+She was then cast in short subjects and given other assignments typical of tyro movie actors to enable them to learn their craft, such as voice-overs and appearances in other actors' screen tests.
 Finally, she was promoted to the B-picture unit, making her feature debut in Busses Roar (1942).

-She went back to the Bs with The Mysterious Doctor (1943), then bounced back to the A-list for Between Two Worlds (1944), a remake of the Leslie Howard vehicle Outward Bound (1930) in which she played Paul Henreid's fiancé.
-(Both were dead from suicide, but in Hollywood logic, that didn't mean they couldn't gambol together on the silver screen.)
-Eleanor then made two more "B" quickies in 1944, Crime by Night (1944), and The Last Ride (1944) before graduating to the A-list for good with Pride of the Marines (1945) with John Garfield.
+She went back to the B's with The Mysterious Doctor (1943), then bounced back to the A-list for Between Two Worlds (1944), a remake of the Leslie Howard vehicle Outward Bound (1930) in which she played Paul Henreid's fiancee.
+(Both were dead from suicide, but in Hollywood logic that didn't mean they couldn't gambol together on the silver screen.)
+Eleanor then made two more "B" quickies in 1944, Crime by Night (1944) and The Last Ride (1944), before graduating to the A-list for good with Pride of the Marines (1945) with John Garfield.

-In a Warner Brothers remake, she took over the role Bette Davis had made good in (ironically, at rival R.K.O.) in the 1946 remake Of Human Bondage (1946).
-Though Parker would be gaining kudos and Oscar nominations by the beginning of the next decade, her portrait of Mildred was weak in comparison with Davis' dynamic performance.
+In the 1946 Warner Bros. remake of Of Human Bondage (1946), she took the role that Bette Davis had made good in 1934 (ironically, at rival RKO).
+Though Parker would be gaining kudos and Oscar nominations by the beginning of the next decade, her portrait of Mildred was weak in comparison with Davis's dynamic performance.

-Parker received the first of her three Best Actress Oscar nominations playing a prisoner in Caged (1950), for which she won the best actress award at the Venice Film Festival.
-She was also nominated the next year playing the cop's wife who shared a secret with the neighborhood abortionist in William Wyler's Detective Story (1951).
-Her third and last Oscar nod came for Interrupted Melody (1955), playing an opera singer struck down by polio.
-She could easily have been nominated that same year for her portrayal of Frank Sinatra's faux crippled wife in Otto Preminger's brooding masterpiece The Man with the Golden Arm (1955) adapted from the novel by Nelson Algren.
+Parker received the first of her three Best Actress Oscar nominations for playing a prisoner in Caged (1950), for which she won the best actress award at the Venice Film Festival.
+She was also nominated the next year for playing the cop's wife who shared a secret with the neighborhood abortionist in William Wyler's Detective Story (1951).
+Her third and last Oscar nod came for Interrupted Melody (1955), wherein she played an opera singer struck down by polio.
+She could easily have been nominated that same year for her portrayal of Frank Sinatra's faux crippled wife in Otto Preminger's brooding masterpiece The Man with the Golden Arm (1955), adapted from the novel by Nelson Algren.

 She received an Outstanding Lead Actress Emmy nomination in 1963 for her appearance in The Eleventh Hour (1962) episode "Why Am I Grown So Cold?"
-Despite the success of The Sound of Music (1965) which was completely attributed to #1 Box Office sensation Julie Andrews is probably Parker's best remembered role.
-Her appearances in such fare as The Oscar (1966) (the cast of which the Playboy Magazine reviewer derided as "has-beens and never-will-bes") and the movie adaptation of Norman Mailer's indescribable existential-potboiler See You in Hell, Darling (1966) with fellow Oscar-nominee Stuart Whitman signaled that Miss Parker, indeed, was now inscribed on the list of the has-beens.
+Despite the success of The Sound of Music (1965) being completely attributed to #1 box office sensation Julie Andrews, it is probably Parker's best-remembered role.
+Her appearances in such fare as The Oscar (1966) (the cast of which the Playboy Magazine reviewer derided as "has-beens and never-will-bes") and the movie adaptation of Norman Mailer's indescribable existential potboiler See You in Hell, Darling (1966) with fellow Oscar-nominee Stuart Whitman signaled that Miss Parker was now inscribed on the list of the has-beens.

-She had one last hurrah, winning a Golden Globe nomination in 1970 as Best Lead Actress for her role in the TV series Bracken's World (1969) but unfortunately, times had changed during the tumultuous 1960s.
-Her last film was in a Farrah Fawcett bomb, Sunburn (1979).
+She had one last hurrah, winning a Golden Globe nomination in 1970 as Best Lead Actress for her role in the TV series Bracken's World (1969), but unfortunately times had changed during the tumultuous 1960s.
+Her last film role was in a Farrah Fawcett bomb, Sunburn (1979).
 Subsequently, she appeared very infrequently on TV, most recently in Dead on the Money (1991).

 Eleanor Parker retired far too soon for those who were her fans and those who appreciated a superb actress.
-Although she received only half as many Oscar nominations as the great Deborah Kerr, surely like Kerr, an honorary Oscar recognizing one of the movies' great talents wouldn't be out of line, but remains improbable due to the lack of recognition that great talent engendered.
+Although she received only half as many Oscar nominations as the great Deborah Kerr, surely, as with Kerr, an honorary Oscar recognizing one of the movies' great talents wouldn't be out of line, but it remains improbable owing to the lack of recognition that great talent engendered.

 - IMDb Mini Biography By: Jon C. Hopwood